wesley-petit/game-production-pipeline/docs/install-helix-swarm.md

             - SWARM_USER=<YOUR_SWARM_SUPER_USER>
             - SWARM_PASSWD=<YOUR_SWARM_SUPER_USER_PWD>

-            # Your server ip / host name to be accessible by Helix Core server (e.g 192.168.1.101).
+            # Your server ip / host name to be accessible by Helix Core server (e.g 192.168.1.101 or helix-swarm)
+            # and by your users.
             - SWARM_HOST=<YOUR_SWARM_HOSTNAME>

             # If set to 'y', then extensions will be installed even if they already